Bbs1412/SmartAttendanceSystem/README.md

         python face_train.py
         ```

-1. Run the app
+1. Run the app:
     ```bash
     python app.py
     ```

-1. Open the browser and go to the following URL (default)
+1. Open the browser and go to the following URL (default):
     ```URL
     http://localhost:5000
     ```

-## Extra Measures:
+## ℹ️ Extra Measures:

 ### General Instructions:
 - Using Conda for environment creation may help ease the process and might make it faster.